Best Computer Science Colleges & Programs in Utah

 I'm very impressed with the way the professors are so willing to help students.
 I have had several instances in classes where I have not understood the material given, and I'm pleased to say that I have felt totally comfortable in going to my...” – Katie from Sandy, UT

-Westminster College is a 4-year liberal arts institution located in Salt Lake City, Utah.
+Westminster University is a 4-year liberal arts institution located in Salt Lake City, Utah.
 The 32-acre campus is just 10 minutes from the downtown business district and features five undergraduate colleges, as well as four graduate institutions...

 Westminster College is a very challenging school.
 I feel like I am learning so much more than I would be in a larger school because I am able to interact with other students and professors both during and after classes.
 All of the professors have...” – Karen from West Jordan, UT